Guide

 Digital Security

-Get the right EMR.
+Get the Right EMR

-Obviously, the government doesn’t take PHI protection lightly.
+The government doesn’t take PHI protection lightly.
 But don’t worry; there are lots of ways to ensure that you and your clinic have the resources and internal processes crucial to achieving full HIPAA compliance.
 Step one is making sure your patient records are stored securely—within a HIPAA-compliant EMR, for example.

 WebPT provides unique user IDs and passwords for each therapist, PTA, front-office staff member, and administrator.
 That way, clinic owners can control access to PHI.
 And with secure data centers, featuring defensible perimeter, digital video surveillance, biometric screening, and round-the-clock guard staff, your data receives top-level security.

+Wondering how you can avoid any issues with HIPAA for physical therapists?
 Learn more about our gold-standard security here.

-Speaking of portable data storage, mobile devices such as smartphones and tablets are another cause for security concern.
+Speaking of portable data storage, mobile devices such as smartphones and tablets are another cause for security concerns.
 Several HIPAA investigations have resulted in providers receiving fines because their unencrypted mobile devices contained electronic PHI (ePHI) or stored passwords that non-authorized individuals could use to access cloud-stored data.
 In this day and age, you must set lock-screen combinations and encrypt your devices.
 It’s just too easy to misplace or lose tablets and phones during work or travel.

 If you’re a WebPT Member, you’re covered when it comes to backing up the files that contain your critical EMR data.
 That’s right—we store it all and keep it safe.
 But we can’t do much of anything to protect all of the other data your clinic uses, so please be sure to implement a solid backup process to cover everything else.